 The problem is that I am simply not intelligent enough.

 Same reason I (while solid) will never be great at chess.
-I'm outstanding at processing small, linear nuggets of logic, especially where strategy or any form of psychology is involved.
+I'm outstanding at processing small, linear nuggets of logic or strategy, especially any form of psychology is involved.
 This is why I can beat every "casual" chess player I meet even though I play just as "rarely" [noted, I got it] as they.
 But any time I play a "Chess Player", I inevitably get outmaneuvered, simply because I can't handle as many data strings as they.

 Okay so I reluctantly succumbed to the beautiful but incomprehensible spiral shape that is Everything and More, I think I retired somewhere around chapter four or five.
 I was disappointed that I had failed to achieve intercourse with one of the great minds that even my other biggest heroes worshipped (you should have seen me when I met Patton Oswalt).
 I figured, "Okay, I blew it with the non-fiction, let's gear-down back to fiction with his college philosophy paper-turned published novel, The Broom of the System.